 My Process

 I work primarily with acrylic paint on canvas, utilising scrapers as the first tool of choice.
 My process involves multiple layers of scrapes and marks made with various objects and utensils.
-The initial stages are intuitive and expressive, and result in detailed texture.
+The initial stages are experimental, intuitive and expressive, and result in detailed texture.
 Later, I curate the composition of shapes with more layers of paint or collage.
 Finishing touches - applying paint, pastels and/or dry pigments - ensure I am satisfied with the play of colour, light and dark in the right places, and with the level of detail that lets the viewer discover something new every time they look closely at the artwork.

 Life Before Fine Art